robillardstudio/c-climate-public/README.md

 --------------------------------------------------------
 Coming soon:

-- Link for G.Coan et al. repo
+- Link for G. Coan et al. repo
 - Specifications about the modification of code
 - Disclaimer about training dataset